thaivankhanh/Delphi-Lighting-Fix/README.md

 https://quality.embarcadero.com/browse/RSP-10000

 But until now (10.4.2) it has not been fixed.
-As screenshot below:
+As screenshot below (the red cube is light source position):

 ![FMX Specular wrong](https://github.com/thaivankhanh/Delphi-Lighting-Fix/assets/42743399/16c2319a-c4bd-4719-8b50-6aa4cb334aac)